 Thanks to Canon’s Dual Pixel CMOS AF system, the EOS R50 can focus quickly and accurately anywhere within the image area.
 If you prefer to position the focus point manually, a wide variety of sizes are available, including three user-customisable rectangular areas.
 Alternatively, let the camera decide on the focus point itself.

 This is where subject detection comes into its own.
 Like other recent Canon cameras, the EOS R50 is capable of recognising people, animals and vehicles, and then tracking and maintaining focus on them as they move around the frame.
-Unlike some manufacturers’ systems, you don’t have to specify the subject type in advance, but can leave the it set to Auto detection.
+Unlike some manufacturers’ systems, you don’t have to specify the subject type in advance; leaving it set to Auto detection.
 Alternatively, set the camera to focus specifically on the subject type you want.
 Once it detects a subject, it will outline it in blue and follow it as it moves around the scene.
 If the camera can’t recognise a suitable target, there’s also a conventional tracking mode that takes its cues from the colour and pattern of whatever you initially focus on.

 Just as with other recent Canon models, this all works exceptionally well, leaving you free to concentrate on framing the subject while the camera takes care of focusing.
 It’s impressive, and very welcome, to see such a capable and yet easy-to-use subject detection system at this price point.
 Without doubt, it’s the EOS R50’s biggest selling point over its rivals.

 As we expect from Canon, in use the EOS R50 is a slick and polished performer with no annoying quirks.
 It powers on near-instantly, and responds snappily to both the physical controls and the touchscreen.
-The shutter, while audible, isn’t obtrusive, and can be switch to the electronic shutter in situations that require the camera to be silent.
+The shutter, while audible, isn’t obtrusive, and can be switched to the electronic shutter in situations that require the camera to be silent.
 However, this does need to be used with caution, due to potential image-quality compromises from rolling shutter distortion and banding under artificial light.

 With the same sensor and processor as the EOS R10, the EOS R50 performs almost identically in most respects.
 Canon’s metering is, as usual, strongly linked to the focus point.
 This means your subject should never be badly under or overexposed, but you may need to apply exposure compensation if it should look much darker or lighter than average; or if you’re in danger of losing highlight detail.
 This is relatively easy to see in the viewfinder.